Senuka-Dinuwara/Traffic-Data-Control-System/README.md

 ## 🔧 How to Run

 1. Ensure Python 3 is installed on your system.
+2. Tkinter (usually comes pre-installed with Python)
-2. Place all `.csv` files and Python scripts in the same directory.
+3. Place all `.csv` files and Python scripts in the same directory.
-3. Open terminal/command prompt and run:
+4. Open terminal/command prompt and run:

 ```bash
 python main.py